 Outreach groups, including Turning Point, a student ensemble, share God's abiding truth and love through vocal music.
-Transformed!, a Christian drama team, and the Angels of Harmony, a Gospel music choir, present students with opportunities for sharing their talents beyond campus.
+The Angels of Harmony, a Gospel music choir, present students with opportunities for sharing their talents beyond campus.

 WINDOWS ON THE WORLD